un0btanium/FactorioScript/README.md

 ```FactorioScript
 iron-ore = copper-ore + stone + coal + uranium-ore
 ```
 it will create a chain of arithmetic combinators, calculating one expression after another, which requires the result to be transfered to the next combinator.
-The signals used to transfer the results are the standard temporary variables.
+The signals used to transfer the results are called the *standard temporary variables*.
-You should avoid using these two variables in your code, but if you need them, you can change them to a different signal you current are not using.
+You should avoid using these two variables in your code, but if you need them, you can change them to a different signal you are not using in your script.

 ```FactorioScript
 # STANDARD => <variableLeft> <variableRight>